lippertmarkus/lippertmarkus.github.io/_posts/2020-03-14-synology-le-dns-auto-renew.md

 Currently DSM only supports the HTTP-01 challenge type, where a file is placed on your web server and is retrieved by Let's Encrypt for verification.
 Like the [documentation](https://letsencrypt.org/docs/challenge-types/) describes, this challenge type has a few drawbacks.
 If your NAS is not connected to the Internet, you have multiple web servers, you don't want to/can't open port 80 or you want to use wildcard certificates, you would need to use the DNS-01 challenge instead.
 With the DNS-01 challenge you create a TXT DNS record for your domain for the verification process.

 While DSM doesn't natively support DNS-01, it can be automated too if your DNS provider provides an API.
 DSM makes it a bit tricky as our certificate is placed in multiple directories for multiple different applications.
-Instead of trying to identify all those locations, the described way uses the DSM web API which handles all of that automatically.
+Instead of trying to identify all those locations, the described way uses the DSM web API, which handles all of that automatically.

 ## TL;DR